• Share this on:

 • Start with offering relatively standard, transaction-intensive processes.
 When you have established a solid relationship with your European partner, you can include more knowledge-intensive processes.

 • Specialise in finance and accounting services for a specific industry or niche market segment to strengthen your value proposition.
 European companies prefer service providers with expertise in a specific service or industry.
+Look at some industry-specific examples here.

-Figure 2: Trade structure for outsourcing finance and accounting services in the European market
+Figure 3: Trade structure for outsourcing finance and accounting services in the European market

 Trade structure for outsourcing finance and accounting services

-• trust;
+• Trust;

-• a structured relationship (functions, tasks, communication and procedures);
+• A structured relationship (functions, tasks, communication and procedures);

-• potentially limited marketing visibility and market access opportunities for the subcontracted supplier.
+• Potentially limited marketing visibility and market access opportunities for the subcontracted supplier;

 Tips: